 The further breast cancer progresses, the greater the combination of therapies a person needs.
 These therapies may include surgery, chemotherapy, hormone therapy, and radiation therapy.

 Doctors treat breast cancer in males the same way they do in females.
-However, males are more likely to have a mastectomy, as they have less breast tissue to begin with.
+However, males are

 This article will discuss different breast cancer treatments, depending on the stage and type.
 It will also talk about the cost of breast cancer treatment.